A split off thread of the "The Grossest Episode?" topic but what episode makes you the most angery.

 Lift Like There's No Sherman Tank, June 11, 2016, 04:24:13 pm

-There are plenty that made me super mad but one subject that always stands out in my mind is that IDKYBILY person.what episode is this from?
+There are plenty that made me super mad but one subject that always stands out in my mind is that IDKYBILY person.

 Every word of that pitch was more upsetting than the last, it was this perfect storm of arrogance and self-absorption disguised as charity and kindness.
 The kind of person who tweets endless meaningless affirmations and is part of #teamfollowback.
 The sort of person who desperately begs for everyone to share their "kind words" because they know someone needs to hear them right now.
 The kind of person who looks at their own charmed life and decides they're qualified to solve everyone else's problems simply because they're too sheltered or lucky to realize they really don't understand them because they've never had them.
 The kind of person who helpfully does an art project in a national park to beautify the scenery.